rmosolgo/graphql-ruby/guides/javascript_client/relay_subscriptions.md

+---
+layout: guide
+search: true
+section: JavaScript Client
+title: Relay Subscriptions
-# Subscriptions with GraphQL-Ruby and Relay Modern
+desc: GraphQL subscriptions with GraphQL-Ruby and Relay Modern
+index: 3
+---

 `graphql-ruby-client` includes support for subscriptions with ActionCable and Relay Modern.

 To use it, require `subscriptions/createHandler` and call the function with your ActionCable consumer and optionally, your OperationStoreClient.